FaithNjah/cloud-server-basics/README.md

 2. Installed and configured Nginx reverse proxy
 3. Built a Node.js server and landing page
 4. Created a systemd service to keep the server running
+5. Mapped public IP address to a custom subdomain (Custom domain setup using Duck DNS)
-5. Deployed everything and tested it live
+6. Deployed everything and tested it live

 ---